 So, I’m going to start with the obvious.
 Stone Town is very central and no more than a 90 minute drive from any given point of the island.
 There is loads to see and do here alone.
 Check out the home where Freddie Mercury lived for the first few years of his life.
 If for no other reason than to say, “hey, I’ve been there.”

 Explore the maze of streets, lined with souvenir filled shops and admire the beautiful wooden doors at every turn.
 If you like to collect antiques and eclectic treasures (junk) along your travels, as do I, then check out the Zanzibar Curio on Hurumzi Street.
 They have it all… and the more flights of stairs you take the more likely you are to find something truly unique!
 Don’t forget to haggle.

 When you’ve had enough of the shopping and you’re feet are completely done in, stop for a coffee at the Zanzibar Coffee House on Tharia Street.
 They have the best coffee and cakes in town.
 Head straight to the rooftop and sip your coffee as you overlook the Stone Town rooftops.
-They also provide cute rooms if you are looking for an accomodation option in Stone Town.
+They also provide cute rooms if you are looking for an accommodation option in Stone Town.